tomek85gr/tradezella/Experiments/LowHanging_Experiment_08_saas_bg_during_sign_up.md

 Experiment 07 -- Immersive SaaS Background in Sign-Up
 ====================================================

-Hypothesis - Create FOMO with a Product Background
+Hypothesis - Create End to End Sign Up flow with SaaS Background
 --------------------------------------------------

 By replacing the static background in the sign-up flow with a blurred, dynamic view of the actual product, we can create a sense of "fear of missing out" (FOMO) and immersion, making users feel closer to the product and more likely to complete the sign-up and payment steps.
-This idea comes purely from a successful experiment I ran at Miro increasing sign up successfully by 3% - I am just curious if we can replicate this success at TradeZella ;)
+This idea comes purely from a successful experiment I ran at Miro increasing sign ups by 3% - I am just curious if we can replicate this success at TradeZella ;)

 -   **Reach**: All new users entering the sign-up flow.